-The kitchen tends to be the home’s gathering place, so it's only natural you want it to look and feel welcoming.
+The kitchen tends to be the home’s gathering place, so naturally you want it to look and feel welcoming.
 But as the hub of your home, your kitchen needs durable countertops, especially if you have little ones helping with the cooking.
 Quartz countertops are a trendy choice for kitchens, but before you get in touch with your contractor, it's important to assess the pros and cons and review some alternatives.

 What Are the Pros and Cons of Quartz Countertops?

 - Durable: Quartz countertops are highly durable, made from a mix of stones and stone-like materials bound together with resins.
 Makers of quartz countertops press the materials and resin into slabs that are solid and nonporous.
 That means the counters won’t chip or crack with everyday use (like when your little ones are helping you cook).

 - Stain-resistant: Quartz is highly stain-resistant, thanks to its nonporous surface.
 But it can be stained by certain substances — like red wine, coffee, tea, tomato sauce, and juice — if the spill isn’t cleaned up immediately.
 The staining happens when the liquid interacts with the resin.
 You’ll also want to use gentle cleaners instead of harsh chemicals.
 Another positive: Quartz is relatively low maintenance and doesn’t require sealing.

 - Highly customizable: Thanks to advances in engineered quartz, you can choose from a variety of patterns that can be custom-made or mirror the look of granite or marble.

 - Pricey: The price of quartz is high compared to the price of materials like marble and limestone.
 On average, quartz kitchen countertops cost $40 to $100 per square foot installed.